DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/common_setup.md

 ### Android

-For Android, your `minSdkVersion` version must be >= 19, and if you are using Kotlin, it should be a version >= 1.5.31.
-These constraints are usually in the head in your `app/build.gradle` file.
+For Android, your `minSdkVersion` version must be >= 19, and if you are using Kotlin, it should be a version >= 1.6.21..
+These constraints are usually held in your `android/app/build.gradle` file.

 ### Web